-All clinical faculty continued their clinical practices in the inpatient and outpatient settings.
-The majority of patients were managed via telemedicine with particularly complex patients seen in person.
+All clinical faculty continue their clinical practices in the inpatient and outpatient settings.
+The majority of patients are managed via telemedicine with particularly complex patients seen in person.

-Virtual experiential education was implemented throughout March for most practice sites.
-Onsite experiential education continued for most community practice sites for a time, but those have recently moved to a virtual format.
-For nearly all practice sites that cancelled experiential education, activities resumed virtually in a timely manner at an alternate site.
+Virtual experiential education will be hosted for most practice sites.
 We are hopeful that live experiential education will resume at most sites in the very near future.

-Distance learning was implemented for didactic education as of March 14, 2020.
-Faculty delivered the curriculum without interruption through the remainder of the Spring 2020 semester.
-Students received necessary support in accessing materials and resources and thesis proposals and oral examinations continue on schedule..
+Distance learning was implemented for didactic education as of March 14, 2020 and will continue into Fall 2020 without interruption.
+Students will receive necessary support in accessing materials and resources and oral preliminary examinations and thesis defenses continue on schedule.

 See also “Research” above.

-All summer Global Clinical and Pharmacovigilance Regulations courses will be entirely online during summer 2020 using Zoom.
+All Fall 2020 Global Clinical and Pharmacovigilance Regulations courses will be entirely online using Zoom.

-The Doctor of Pharmacy program admissions application deadline has been extended to July 1 for Fall 2020 entry.
+The Doctor of Pharmacy program admissions application deadline is May 1, 2021 for Fall 2021 entry.
 Click here to apply for admission.